28 February 2022

 Jeremy’s expertise lies in environmental and maritime projects, especially for the ports, dredging, infrastructure, energy and resources sectors.
 This expertise includes project licencing and EIA, due diligence, risk assessment, environmental management, and compliance and auditing for all Australian jurisdictions and across the Pacific, as well as under international standards.
 Jeremy is also regularly involved in the execution of field data campaigns, site inspections, and client-side secondments to support the implementation of major projects.

 Additionally, utilising his legal and policy expertise, Jeremy regularly works in the development and application of environmental regulation, policies and strategies in Australia and the Pacific.
 This includes regulatory working papers, legal and policy analysis, and environmental and infrastructure policy statements.

 The pandemic has accelerated the adoption of technologies for the shipping industry.
-The use of innovative tools and technologies can overcome border restrictions, for instance, with remote surveys and inspections, surveyors do not have to be physically present on site or on board a vessel, but instead, surveyors can now provide support, anytime, anywhere, with the use of online connection, video streaming and other digital tools.
-But is remote survey the answer for every situation?
+The use of innovative tools and technologies can overcome border restrictions; for instance, with remote surveys and inspections, surveyors do not have to be physically present on-site or on board a vessel; instead, surveyors can now provide support, anytime, anywhere, with the use of the online connection, video streaming and other digital tools.
+But is a small survey the answer for every situation?